Historic buildings grant

 Buildings in private ownership will not be eligible for grant support unless they are in regular use as community assets.

-- where the total project cost is £10,000 or more, a lead professional advisor (usually an architect, chartered building surveyor or chartered architectural technologist) must in place.
-This advisor will be conservation accredited/certified.
+Where the total project cost is £10,000 or more, a lead professional advisor (usually an architect, chartered building surveyor or chartered architectural technologist) must be appointed.

 We currently accept: